Joseph Richardson (lithophone player): Biography

+Legacy

 A lakeside performance by Brian Dewan and Jamie Barnes was part of the Coniston Water Festival.
 A special frame and sound box was constructed to mount the stones for the performance.
 Dewan used 35 of the 60 slate notes for his composition.
 These notes corresponding to the white notes on a piano.
 The performance was also broadcast on radio.

 This performance was repeated at the University of Leeds in May 2006; new music was performed and recorded as part as the Liverpool Biennial 2006.
 For these performances the Stones were joined by a Chinese classical orchestra, and the bells of Liverpool Cathedral.

 In January 2006, the Musical Stones reached a large national audience when they were featured as part of a BBC Radio 4 documentary on Cumbrian musical stones presented by classical percussionist Evelyn Glennie.
 This documentary was entitled "The World's First Rock Band".
 In June 2006, the Stones were featured on National Public Radio across America.

 Keswick Museum and Art Gallery were also involved with a three-year project set up by Yorkshire Quarry Arts based at the University of Leeds.
 It was an interdisciplinary project to find out why hornfels has musical properties, carry out historical research on the Cumbrian sets of musical stones and organise a series of performances.
 The Musical Stones of Skiddaw were played in several events for Yorkshire Quarry Arts.

 In 2007 and 2008, Keswick Museum and Art Gallery collaborated with the music charity Soundwave and Changeling Productions to produce a theatrical performance entitled 'The Musical Stonemason - A Cumbrian Wayang'.
 This show told the story of how the Musical Stones were discovered by Peter Crosthwaite and made famous by Joseph Richardson.
 The show was performed at the Royal Festival Hall, London and The Sage Gateshead in 2007 as well as several shows across Cumbria in 2008.